Healthy Carrot Zucchini Mini Muffins

 The little guy eats tomatoes and sugar snap peas like they are candy, the big one loves cucumbers and carrots dipped in Greek Yogurt Ranch Dip and both devour salads.
 But zucchini – not so much.
 Which is unfortunate, because The Hubby and I love it sauteed or grilled or baked with some Parmesan cheese.
 Yes, believe it or not, even a nice, toasty crust of Parmesan won’t get my cheese-loving Bug to eat it.
 So I have to sneak it into things like … into sVegan Vegetable Tomato Sauce with Chickpeas, Zucchini Tater Tots, annnnd…

 The Bug LOVES these mini muffins.
 I’ve made them many, many times and he seriously could polish off a half dozen at a time if I let him.
 And to be honest, I do tell him they have zucchini in them, and yet somehow, in muffin form, zucchini is totally acceptable.

-And I love these muffins because they are really packed with veggies – truly are a healthy snack filled with carrots and zucchini and just enough batter to hold it all together.
-That also makes them super moist and tender even though they are whole wheat and low in fat and added sugar.
+These muffins are really packed with veggies, truly making them a healthy snack.
+They are filled with carrots and zucchini and just enough batter to hold it all together.
+That also makes them super moist and tender, even though they are whole wheat, low in fat and low in added sugar.